S0L0KIN/Linux-Usage-Analysis/README.txt

 the terminal will not provide enough space for output and graphics may overlap/spill into other lines.
 In this case, pass the 'clear' argument to your terminal after the program terminates and attempt to run the program again.
 (This might also occur if the terminal is atypically small, or a number of other abnormal conditions)

+Visualization of users handles any number of users but expects the user count to not change after printing begins or formatting will be affected.

+calling 'make' with no additional command is equivalent to calling 'make all'